Mastering Go’s Select: Beyond the Basics

 1.1 Select Introduction

-statement is used to handle multiple channel operations and simplify concurrent programming’s communication and synchronization issues.
-The select
+In the Go language, the select statement is used to handle multiple channel operations and simplify concurrent programming’s communication and synchronization issues.
+The select statement is similar to the switch statement, but each case must be a channel operation.

-Here is the basic syntax of the select
+Here is the basic syntax of the select statement:

 1 | select { |